SPARKY & RHONDA RUCKER

 Sparky and Rhonda present a synopsis of the American Civil War through songs and narrative.
 They begin with the causes and events leading up to the war and touch on some of the highlights of the war.
 The stories, some sad and some humorous, reflect personal insights from the colorful personalities who participated in the war.
 Sparky and Rhonda give the history from the perspectives of both the North and South and also include the participation of the African-American soldiers.

-In this program, Sparky and Rhonda each tell some "solo" stories, but Sparky and Rhonda also tell stories together (in tandem), always adding life and humor to the characters in their Br'er Rabbit tales, Appalachian yarns, High John the Conqueror stories, preacher tales, and family stories.
+Sparky and Rhonda each tell some "solo" stories, but Sparky and Rhonda also tell stories together (in tandem), always adding life and humor to the characters in their Br'er Rabbit tales, Appalachian yarns, High John the Conqueror stories, preacher tales, and family stories.

 It has been said that freedom is a constant struggle.
 In this week-long class, we will explore songs and stories of slavery, the Underground Railroad, women’s suffrage, labor unions, and the civil rights movement of the 1960s.
 The Underground Railroad, the method by which enslaved West Africans escaped enforced bondage, produced a rich history and culture.
 However, the same songs were used in the civil rights movement a hundred years later, proving that the struggle for change is often slow – it’s evolution and not revolution.
 Many of the abolitionists continued the battle for justice until women’s suffrage was won a few decades later.
 Then the rise of unions showed that the struggle was not one of race or sex, but a universal struggle of the “haves” against the “have-nots.”
 In this class, students will find that the movements for justice have produced some of the most inspiring songs and stories in our history.

-In this class, students get a chance to learn the art of storytelling.
+In this week-long class, students get a chance to learn the art of storytelling.
 Sparky and Rhonda give tips for finding and choosing tales and discuss how to learn and critique a story.
 Students will get plenty of hands-on practice during the week.
 This class can be held for children or adults.
 If you have story ideas, bring them!

 In this week-long class, Sparky and Rhonda explore the songs, skits, and history of the old-time minstrel show.
 This workshop delves into the politics and the social impact of this uniquely American phenomenon.
 It is taught as a week-long class that has been popular at music camps such as Ashokan, Common Ground, and the Augusta Heritage Center.